Letting Go of Established Behaviors To Discover Something New

 What do you see happening at TracFone in terms of not just product development, but the culture?

-When I joined TracFone three years ago, it was like a blank slate.
+When I joined TracFone, it was like a blank slate.
 They knew they wanted to freshen up and modernize the way they were approaching innovation, but they really had no thoughts on how we should go about it.
 They just called me up saying, “Hey, we have a lot of design thinking going on, and we have these agile teams and they’re kicking butt, but we feel like the area that is still not really flowing is breakout products.
 We know we have a really innovative spirit in our DNA and we want to honor it and figure out how to institutionalize it.”
 They already had demonstrated a big appetite for change.
 So we accessed the landscape and built on what we already had.
 We were able to leverage our agile transformation as an opportunity to redefine what “product manager” meant.
-We rolled out “TracLabs,” which modified the new product development process to incorporate critical Lean Startup and ideation tools like metered funding, growth boards, data-driven decision making, and robust concept validation.
-By piggybacking on what the team was already doing, and being cognizant of meeting people where they are at – we have been able to stand up a practice pretty quickly.
+We rolled out “TracLabs,” which modified the new product development process to incorporate critical Lean Startup and ideation tools like metered funding, growth boards, data-driven decision-making, and robust concept validation.
+By piggybacking on what the team was already doing, and being cognizant of meeting people where they are at – we were able to stand up a practice pretty quickly.

 What was that process like in terms of introducing new ideas and ways of working?